This post may contain affiliate links. Please read our disclosure policy.

 two bowls of broccoli cheddar soup

 I hope you’ll give this classic broccoli cheddar soup a try!
-Questions?
-Ask me in the comments below.
+If you made it, please leave me a star rating and review in the comments below.
+You can also tag me on Instagram.

 close-up of a bowl of homemade broccoli cheddar soup